JohannesDeml/MicroBenchmarksDotNet/README.md

 Version=1.0.0  OS=Microsoft Windows 10.0.19042   DateTime=04/13/2021 12:37:54
 ```

-Be default only **.NET 6** is tested.
+By default only **.NET 6** is tested.
 However, you can target different runtimes with the environment variable `TARGET_RUNTIMES` (example: `export TARGET_RUNTIMES=Core60,Core50,Net48,Mono`).
 See also [linux-benchmark-all-runtimes.sh](./linux-benchmark-all-runtimes.sh) as an example for targeting all platforms.

 | Runtime      | Variable |
 | ------------ | -------- |